 - When and how have I observed or experienced classism or economic injustice?
 Did I react with feelings of inadequacy, entitlement, frustration, or something else?

 Description of Activity

-Invite participants to create an art project in response to their feelings and experiences with classism and economic injustice.
-Ask them to use the materials provided and create something that expresses metaphorically what has emerged or what they may be struggling with from this workshop.
-Suggest a drawing, a clay sculpture, a 3D art form, or a poem.
-Suggest that they use the questions you have posted on newsprint to spark ideas.
+Invite participants to create an artistic expression in response to their feelings and experiences with classism and economic injustice.
+Offer them use of the materials provided to create something that expresses metaphorically what has emerged or what they may be struggling with from this workshop.
+Suggest a drawing, a clay sculpture, a 3D art form, a dance, or a poem.
+Invite them to use the questions you have posted on newsprint to spark ideas.
 Explain that this activity need not be done in silence and participants may want to socialize as they process and work.
 Tell them that they will have 15 minutes to work and then will share with others.